shcaba/Sebastes_melanops_WA/Document/_main.md

 \item The model was highly sensitive to model specifications natural mortality.

-\item The estimated spawning output at the beginning of 2023 was 426 million of eggs (meggs; ~95 percent asymptotic intervals: 252 to 601 meggs), which when compared to unfished spawning output (944 meggs) gives a relative stock status level of 45 percent (~95 percent asymptotic intervals: 30 to 60 percent).
+\item The estimated spawning output at the beginning of 2023 was 426 billion of eggs (beggs; ~95 percent asymptotic intervals: 252 to 601 beggs), which when compared to unfished spawning output (944 meggs) gives a relative stock status level of 45 percent (~95 percent asymptotic intervals: 30 to 60 percent).
 Currently the stock is estimated above the management target of $SO_{40\%}$ in 2023 and is estimated to have reached the target only recently due to several years of above average recruitment.
 There is more uncertainty in stock size than there is in relative stock status.

 \item  Fishing intensity (1 - SPR) has been above the estimated SPR rate fishing intensity target of 0.50 (1 - $\text{SPR}_{50\%}$) since from 1980 until 2019.
 The spawning output equivalent to 40 percent of the unfished spawning output ($\text{SO}_{40\%}$) calculated using the SPR target ($\text{SPR}_{50\%}$) was 421.1 meggs.
 The Black Rockfish population in Washington at the start of 2023 is estimated to be above the target biomass, and fishing intensity during 2022 is estimated to be below the fishing intensity target.
 Sustainable total yield, landings plus discards, using $\text{SPR}_{50\%}$ is estimated at 276 mt.